 University of Pittsburgh, the University of Michigan Medical School, and the Olin Library Collection at Washington University in Saint Louis.

-Adams is represented by David Klein Gallery (Birmingham, MI), Zolla Lieberman Gallery (Chicago), Hespe Gallery (San Francisco), Philip Slein Gallery (St. Louis), and Lamensch-Douglas Fine Art (Lyon, France).
+Adams' works are available through Jonathan Levine Projects (Jersey City, NJ), David Klein Gallery (Detroit, MI), Zolla Lieberman Gallery (Chicago, IL), Philip Slein Gallery (St. Louis), Sirona Fine Art (Hallandale Beach, FL), and Lamensch-Douglas Fine Art (Lyon, France).
 He resides with his wife and children in St. Louis, Missouri.